 In terms of my minimalist photography, I feel inspired by pop culture and social media.
 Instagram is a great source of inspiration for me.
 I follow many interest artists that create amazing minimalist art.
 I love the pictures of Andrew Zonzini and Brock Davis, for example.

 For my landscapes, I think in terms of paintings.
 The textures and atmosphere must capture that sensation, at least in my mind.
-In 2014, I saw the work of Peter Balke for the first time at the London’s National Gallery.
+In 2014, I saw the work of Peder Balke for the first time at the London’s National Gallery.
 It was love at first sight.
 I have his paintings on my mind every time I’m taking pictures outdoors in nature.
 My fjord series is an example of this.